ChrisC0O/Aktiedysten_API/README.md

 ## How to use:

-  - Start by going to the Aktiedysten.dk and make an account.
+  - Start by going to the Aktiedysten.dk
+  - Make an account.
   - Download the API.py.
-  - Make a new .py file and import the Aktiedysten_API.
+  - Call the script.
   - Insert your login info.

 ## Code exsample: